debiki/ed-hexo-comments-demo/source/_posts/demo-and-instructions.md

 date:   2018-01-04 0:02:00 +0000
 ---

 This is a new commenting system for Hexo and other static site generators.
-It's called ed-comments (ed = Effective Discussions) and it's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
+It's called ed-comments (ed = Effective Discussions) but maybe I'll rename it to Uttertalk.
+It's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
 There's hosting too, if you don't want to maintain your own server.
 No ads, no tracking.
 Lightweight, just 140 kb javascript (in comparison to Disqus' about 750 kb).

 This website is a static Hexo blog, with ed-comments below each blog post — look at the bottom of the pages.